 EDI Leadership Summit Faculty Liaison

-Kurt began his career as a Recruiting Assistant with LegalSource, a full-service legal staffing firm in Washington.
-He joined EDI in 2012 and graduated from Georgetown University in Washington, DC with a Bachelors Degree in Communications in 2015.
+Kurt began his career in 2008 as a Recruiting Assistant with LegalSource, a full-service legal staffing firm in Washington.
+He joined EDI as Director of Events in 2012.
+Kurt earned his B.A. from Georgetown University in Washington, DC.
+He splits his time between Washington and Fort Lauderdale, Florida.

 Director of Marketing